Cultivating the Sattvic Mind

 Your goal should be to acquire the Sattvic qualities of the elephant.
 This can be achieved by analyzing your eating habits and improving them in keeping with these guidelines:

 Eat vegetarian food.
-Light foods such as fresh vegetables, milk, fruits, most grains, split or whole mung dal and almonds increase calmness, clarity and creativity of the mind-in other words, they enhance Sattva.
+Light foods such as fresh vegetables, milk, fruits, most grains, split or whole mung dhal and almonds increase calmness, clarity and creativity of the mind — in other words, they enhance Sattva.

 Avoid refrigerated, processed, artificially colored, canned and chemically preserved foods as far as you can.
-They increases ama or toxic undigested matter in the physiology, tax the body's agni or digestive fire, lack vitality and do not stimulate your Sattva.
+They increase ama, or toxic undigested matter in the physiology; tax the body's agni, or digestive fire; lack vitality; and do not stimulate your Sattva.